shangshnagyao/SCMG/README.md

 in this directory to use the Gurobi library in this project.

 ## Quick Start
+Make sure Gurobi is successfully installed.
 ### Multiplier Graph generation
-Navigate to the Gurobi directory and execute graph_gen.py.
+Navigate to the ./gurobi directory and execute graph_gen.py.
 Before execution, adjust the parameters size (specifying the multiplier's bit width) and step (defining the number of logic levels in the compression tree process).
 ```Bash
 python graph_gen.py --size 8 --step 4
 ```